diyscif/diyscif/scif-thesis.md

 fast, reconnaissance, planning and setup, especially for well-protected facilities, can entail significant time expenditure.

+![Display of one monitor reproduced on another using its TEMPEST emanations and a $40 software defined radio + antenna set up.
+@rtl-sdr](images/tempest.jpg){height=40%}

 Capture Technique | Cost | Time | Technical Skill Required
 --- | --- | --- | ---
 Direct Leaks | low | medium | high